The Australian share market continued its rally, rising 1.1 per cent today, with all sectors making gains by the afternoon.

 The Nasdaq futures are eyeing rise of 11 points.

-The top three stocks by value were CSL (ASX:CSL), BHP Billiton Limited (ASX:BHP) and Commonwealth Bank of Australia (ASX:CBA).
+The top three stocks by value were CSL (ASX:CSL)

 The best performing sector was Health Care, adding 2.7 per cent, while the sector with the fewest gains was Consumer Discretionary, gaining 0.2 per cent.